d3vmeh/notion-agent/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- A Notion account with a database
+- A Notion account with a database and [integration](https://www.notion.com/integrations)
 - OpenAI API key

 ### Setup